Delboy/Colour-Type/README.md

 ### Code
 - I learnt how to add audio from this thread on [stackoverflow.com](https://stackoverflow.com/questions/9419263/how-to-play-audio).
-- I learnt how to give font an outline on this thread on [stackoverflow.com](https://stackoverflow.com/questions/4919076/outline-effect-to-text).
+- I learnt how to give fonts an outline on this thread on [stackoverflow.com](https://stackoverflow.com/questions/4919076/outline-effect-to-text).
 - I used [W3schools.com](https://www.w3schools.com/css/css3_animations.asp) to learn about animations which I used for the title, and for the colour changing backgrounds.
 - I used [Flexboxfroggy.com](https://flexboxfroggy.com/) to learn how to use flexbox.
 - I learnt how to hide code but still have it visible to screen readers from [W3.org](https://www.w3.org/WAI/tutorials/forms/labels/#note-on-hiding-elements).